JY-H36/PSD/README.md

 TDL for "AN EFFICIENT TEMPORARY DEEPFAKE LOCATION APPROACH BASED EMBEDDINGS FOR PARTIALLY SPOOFED AUDIO DETECTION"

+XLSR-Mamba for "XLSR-Mamba: A Dual-Column Bidirectional State Space Model for Spoofing Attack Detection"

 See code for "The PartialSpoof Database and Countermeasures for the Detection of Short Fake Speech Segments Embedded in an Utterance" and "Multi-task Learning in Utterance-level and Segmental-level Spoof Detection" please go https://github.com/nii-yamagishilab/PartialSpoof